Jeanne-1/forma_git_dvb/README.md

-# Some setup to do before starting up Git Course
+# Some setup to do before starting up Git Course gg

 ### 1. Installer Git